Last updated:

 Support recovery now

-The Human Development Index, launched in 1990 to look beyond gross domestic product as a measure of well-being, ranks South Sudan last globally.
+The Human Development Index, a summary measure of average achievement in key dimensions of human development, ranks South Sudan last globally.
 South Sudan’s life expectancy is 55, people spend just 5.5 years in school on average and earn $768 a year.

 (Photo: A view of the Protection of Civilians site in Bentiu, South Sudan.
 Source: World Humanitarian Summit; CC BY-ND 2.0)